rancher/rancher.github.io/os/contributing/index.md

 $ ./build.sh
 ```

-The build will run in a docker container named `ros-build`.
+The build will run in a Docker container named `ros-build`.
 When the build is done, the ISO, vmlinuz and initrd should be in `dist/artifacts`.

 Run `./build.sh` (or `dapper make all`) to perform the full build.
 After that, if you only make changes to the Go code, just run `dapper make`.
 Otherwise (e.g. on changes to make files, 'build.conf' or 'os-config.yml'), run the full build again.

 ### Testing

 Run `time KVM=1 ./scripts/ci` to run the all integration tests.
-The tests will run in a docker container named "ros-ci".
+The tests will run in a Docker container named "ros-ci".

 ### Running